 11. GRAFT – Fat Tony

-A seating system based on modular setting and a lot of extra parts which allows for a variation of possibilities.
+A seating system based on modular setting and a lot of extra parts which allows for a variety of possibilities.
 Fat Tony is very flexible in use, it can be placed anywhere in the house, and also it can be altered to everyday requirements.

 The spatial concept which revolutionized the bathroom design, by bringing to light the idea of having a double washbasin in a standalone installation within the bathroom.